tomeichlersmith/denv/docs/src/env_dev.md

 the `.bashrc` in their workspace, one can make heavy use of environment variables in the image definition.

+## apptainer support
+Apptainer and singularity take a slightly different approach to running containers than docker or podman and so there are some restrictions on the images you should impose to ease this difference.

+Take a look at [Docker-Apptainer Compatibility](https://apptainer.org/docs/user/main/docker_and_oci.html#best-practices-for-docker-apptainer-compatibility) in the apptainer docs to learn more.

 ## distrobox
 This is probably the biggest tip.
 Remember when I said that distrobox inspired denv and denv has a smaller feature set?
 Well, I think distrobox